RillingDev/axon/README.md

 ## Introduction

+**This is highly experimental and WIP, do not use this in any production software**

 Axon is an very small(4KB) JavaScript framework inspired by Vue.js.
-Instead of using the `v-` namespace for directives, axon uses `x-`.
+Instead of using the `v-` namespace for directives, it uses `x-`.

 This framework is **not** supposed or able to be "the next big framework", this is just a hobby project of mine.
-You _will_ encounter bugs and should never use this in production.
 Functionality and compatibility is much more limited than in Vue, due to the difference in complexity of the codebase.
 Most of the API is either the same or very similar as in Vue, however make sure to read the docs.